connervieira/Predator/README.md

 Predator allows technically minded users to build their own dash-cam to their specifications.
 Whether you want a clean and concealed install, or an advanced multi-channel setup, Predator gives you more flexibility than any other dash-cam platform.

+### Secure Recording

+Predator can be used by activists, political dissidents, and other targeted individuals to record activity in and around their vehicle to an encrypted medium.
+This makes it expotentially more difficult for an adversary to obtain recordings, compared to a traditional consumer dash-cam.

+### Discrete Recording

+Predator allows installers to make use of custom GPIO inputs to fully integrate the dash-cam with the vehicle.
+This means Predator can be very effectively concealed, which makes your vehicle a less appealing target.

 ### AMBER Alert Detection

 Predator's ALPR capabilities make it easy to set up alerts for license plates.
 When an AMBER alert is issued in your area, adding the associated license plate to your ALPR hot-list allows you to help rescue missing children without needing to distract your attention from driving.